hereldar/php-date-times/docs/reference/offset.md

 public function __toString(): string;
 ```

-Outputs this offset as a `string`, using the default format of
+Outputs this offset as a `string`, using the ISO 8601 format.
-the class.

 ### format